 When a global speciality chemicals and sustainable technologies organisation needed a safe fume cupboard solution to manage high heat loads it turned to Clean Air.
 The specialist in containment, fume cupboards and extract systems.
 Clean Air designed, manufactured and installed customised high heat load fume cupboards for Johnson Matthey’s Technology Centre in Reading, UK.
-These bespoke fume cupboards exceeded the proposed Band 1 requirements for BS EN 14175 Parts 3 and 6.
+These bespoke fume cupboards exceeded the requirements for BS EN 14175 Parts 3, 6 and 7.

 The analytical team at the Johnson Matthey Technology Centre regularly prepares samples using strong acids to achieve dissolution and enable precise and accurate determination of the sample composition.
 Large industrial hot plates are located in their fume cupboards and the heat from these disturbs the airflow in a standard fume cupboard, compromising containment.

 “The safety of our scientists is of premium importance to us,” says Martin Allwright, Technology Centre Site Services Manager.
 “We’re creating the sustainable technologies of the future.
 The research, development and quality control we conduct in our laboratories often involves boiling solutions and evaporating concentrated acids.

 “We needed a solution that would protect our scientists.
 In addition, we wanted to provide them with a safe, generous working space and contribute to a healthy laboratory environment.”

 Applying its considerable industry experience and technology expertise, the Clean Air design team created a solution that offers excellent fume containment.
 Modifying the premium APEX-2 fume cupboards to contain any potential leakage caused by buoyant hot air, the combination sash option was incorporated for added operator protection and flexible access.

-The results of the fume cupboard type-testing exceeded the proposed Band 1 research laboratory requirements of BS EN 14175 Parts 3 and 6 when tested both at ambient temperature and at high heat load.
+The results of the fume cupboard type-testing exceeded BS EN 14175 Parts 3 and 6 when tested at ambient temperature and Part 7 for High Heat and Acidic Load.
 The key Robustness of Containment Protection Factor (PFR) reading was 926,000 at 5kw, and 674,000 using the Technology Centre’s equipment.